I’ve tinkered with the idea of a garage computer for some time.

 In total, the project took a weekend to complete (mainly because of the paint/polyurethane drying times).
-Final cost was around $150 for the electronics.
+The final cost was around $150 for the electronics.

-No cost for the case as it was made from scrap wood lying around the garage.
+No cost for the case as it was made from scrap wood laying around the garage.